-SSRIs have been linked to an increase in the risk of serious birth defects in infants whose mothers take the drugs while pregnant.
+SSRI birth defects can have very serious consequences.
+Some of the most popular antidepressants belong to a class of medications known as selective serotonin reuptake inhibitors (SSRIs).
+SSRIs links to an increase in the risk of serious birth defects in infants whose mothers take the drugs while pregnant.
 Women of childbearing age should be aware of these risks and should consult their doctor if they become pregnant or are planning a pregnancy while taking the medication.
+These include:

 The birth defects that have been associated with SSRIs include: